Mitchi-02/to-do-web-app/README.md

 # Taskify

-A full stack app for to do list, built with NextJS 13 and server actions.
+This is my first NextJS project.
+A full stack app for to do list, built with NextJS 13, server actions and MongoDB.
 It handles user authentication and tasks CRUD.

 ## Getting started